amejiarosario/amejiarosario.github.io/source/_drafts/2019-03-14-How-to-perform-Atomic-Operations-on-MongoDB.md

 # Modeling e-Commerce Products in MongoDB

 We should maintain atomicity in MongoDB by compiling all the related information in a single document, which will update consistently.
-We can create such type of document via embedded document.
-The embedded report is for ensuring that every single update that takes place in the document is atomic.
+We can create such type of consistency via embedded documents.
+The embedded is for ensuring that every single update that takes place in the document is atomic.

 Here is how the document looks like for representing item purchase information.